BenoitDionne/Calculus/README.md

 # Calculus
 Textbook in French for calculus for life science and engineering (University of Ottawa)

-The textbook is written in LateX with the figures produced with xfig and matlab.
+The textbook is written in LaTeX with the figures produced with xfig and matlab.

 To compile: execute  pdflatex notes.tex two or three times, makeindex notes.idx, padfatex notes.pdf, makeindex notes.idx and pdflatex notes.tex .
 Or, on linux, execute make_notes.sh in a shell.